 Victor’s email address is also only just a little fishy: firstname.lastname@example.org.

-Ok, nevermind that it’s Hotmail – older people still use it, it’s not only scammers.
+Ok, nevermind that it’s Hotmail – older people still use it, not just scammers.
 But it’s a bit of a weird spelling of Denningg – most commonly spelled with 1 g, but that’s also not concrete evidence of anything.
-That 2 at the end also sets off a few alarms, but I ignored all that in lieu of this awesome deal.
+That 2 at the end sets off more alarms, but I ignored all that in lieu of this awesome deal.

 No sooner did I click send, however, when this email comes back.
 So either Victor is clairvoyant and knew what I was typing before I sent it, or it’s an automated reply with SCAM written all over it.